 Writers: Elton John and Bernie Taupin

-Recorded: February 1974 at the Caribou Ranch in Nederland, Colorado
+Recorded: December 1973 at Caribou Ranch in Nederland, Colorado

 Ray Cooper — percussion

 Tower Of Power — horns